Michael Wernick: Personal life

 Born in Montreal, Quebec, Wernick attended Nelson High School in Burlington, Ontario, graduating in 1975.
 Wernick graduated with a Bachelor of Arts in 1979 and a Master of Arts in economics in 1980 from the University of Toronto.
 He has been a member of the board of governors for Carleton University in Ottawa.
 He is a recipient of the Queen Elizabeth II Diamond Jubilee Medal.

 He and his wife adopted both of their two children, and wrote about meeting his son's biological mother in 2011.

-Wernick's parents immigrated from the United Kingdom in August 1956, landing in Montreal and moving on to Sault Ste.
-Marie, Ontario in 1959.
-Wernick attended Queen Elizabeth Public School and Alexander Muir Public School in Sault Ste.Marie in the 1960s and John T. Tuck Public School and Nelson High School in Burlington in the 1970s.

-His sister is Rachel Wernick, a senior official at Employment and Social Development Canada responsible for skills training and youth programs, who was one of the key figures in the WE charity controversy that unfolded after his departure.
+His sister is Rachel Wernick, now retired, who was a senior official at Employment and Social Development Canada responsible for skills training and youth programs underlying the WE charity controversy that unfolded in 2020.

 Career

-Wernick worked at the constitutional affairs unit of the Federal Provincial Relations Office from 1991 to 1993 and in its successor unit when the Office was merged into the Privy Council Office in 1993, leaving in the summer of 1996.
+Wernick joined the federal public service in June 1981 and worked at the Department of Finance until 1987.
+He worked at Privy Council Office from 1987 to 1990 and from 1991 to 1993 at the constitutional affairs unit of the Federal Provincial Relations Office, and in its successor unit when the Office was merged into the Privy Council Office in 1993, leaving in the summer of 1996.
 Wernick was deeply involved in the process leading up the Charlottetown Accord of August 1992, supporting the Cabinet Committee chaired by Joe Clark and chairing the multi-jurisdiction committee that drafted the political accord.
 He was the Assistant Secretary, Constitutional Affairs at Privy Council Office in the period leading to and including the 1995 Quebec referendum on secession.